ryan-anderson-ds/ryan-anderson-ds.github.io/_posts/2019-08-01-Encoding-JSON-Data-Within-A-Pandas-Dataframe.md

 title: Encoding a column of JSON Data within a Pandas dataframe
 ---

-During building a machine learning kernel to predict a movie's success based purely on metadata known before a movie's release, I came across an interesting problem:
+I have been building a machine learning kernel to predict a movie's success based purely on metadata known before a movie's release.
+Whilst doing this, I came across an interesting problem.
 I would assume that certain genres of movies (for instance, comic universe movies) are more associated with success than others (documentaries).
-The 'genres' column of the data provides a JSON list of genres of a movie.

-However, to input this data into an existing machine learning or neural network library, these genres should be encoded into columns.
+The "genres" column of the data I have from TMDB provides a JSON list of genres of each movie.
+However, to input this data into an off-the-shelf machine learning library, these genres should be encoded into columns.
 For instance, if a movie had two genres in the JSON, "action" and "adventure," the dataset should instead have columns "action" and "adventure" with a 1 value in each, and 0 values for other genres which have their own corresponding columns.

 In the [dataset](https://www.kaggle.com/tmdb/tmdb-movie-metadata), there are JSON lists embedded within columns.
 Case in point, the "genres" column:

 ![JSON movie data](../images/algo/encoding_json/data.png "JSON movie data")

 I could not find an algorithm which does this.
-It probably existed.
-Now it definitely does.
+One probably did exist.
+Now one definitely does!

+The python code is as follows.
+I've also put it in [this respository](https://github.com/rian-van-den-ander/encode_json_data_within_dataframe).

 Here is the input the code could take, in terms of a dataframe.
 I also provide a column index to encode (1) and the JSON tag of the data I'm looking for ("id").